elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-myelin-affect-the-speed-of-neural-transmission.md

 url: /learn/nursing/questions/how-does-myelin-affect-the-speed-of-neural-transmission
 score: -1.0
 related_article1:
-    id: 164809
+    id: 164806
-    title: How do cranial nerves differ from spinal nerves in terms of function and location?
+    title: >-
+        What are brain patterns, and how do they relate to brain function?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-cranial-nerves-differ-from-spinal-nerves-in-terms-of-function-and-location
+    url: /learn/nursing/questions/what-are-brain-patterns-and-how-do-they-relate-to-brain-function
 related_article2:
-    id: 164800
+    id: 164810
+    title: >-
-    title: Explain the significance of neuron connections in neural communication.
+        What is the role of the dorsal and ventral parts of the spine in neural communication?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-significance-of-neuron-connections-in-neural-communication
+    url: /learn/nursing/questions/what-is-the-role-of-the-dorsal-and-ventral-parts-of-the-spine-in-neural-communication
 related_article3:
-    id: 164794
+    id: 164810
+    title: >-
-    title: What are the main components of the central nervous system and their primary functions?
+        What is the role of the dorsal and ventral parts of the spine in neural communication?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-main-components-of-the-central-nervous-system-and-their-primary-functions
+    url: /learn/nursing/questions/what-is-the-role-of-the-dorsal-and-ventral-parts-of-the-spine-in-neural-communication
 related_article4:
-    id: 164806
+    id: 164807
-    title: What are brain patterns, and how do they relate to brain function?
+    title: >-
+        How does subconscious processing influence behavior and decision-making?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-brain-patterns-and-how-do-they-relate-to-brain-function
+    url: /learn/nursing/questions/how-does-subconscious-processing-influence-behavior-and-decisionmaking
 related_article5:
-    id: 164807
+    id: 164809
-    title: How does subconscious processing influence behavior and decision-making?
+    title: >-
+        How do cranial nerves differ from spinal nerves in terms of function and location?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-subconscious-processing-influence-behavior-and-decisionmaking
+    url: /learn/nursing/questions/how-do-cranial-nerves-differ-from-spinal-nerves-in-terms-of-function-and-location
 ---

 &nbsp;